digitaldonkey/wpg3/readme.txt

 <b>WPG3 has a template System integrated which let you chose the way you display Gallery-Items or Albums.
 Please submit your template Ideas!</b>

-For now we miss the REWRITE functionality and a image-chooser.
+For now we miss image-chooser.
+But it's on the way ;)

 Features
  - XHTTP-caching